-- Default user name: it will be displayed during logon and can be changed by the user. - Remember last logon: allows to keep in memory the last username entered as long as the thin client is not powered off (the password is never kept). - No active session: allows you to configure the behavior of the thin client when no more sessions are connected but at least one session had been connected: - Do nothing in this case we return to the local desktop. - Logout (only if access to the local desktop is controlled by an Active Directory logon): the thin client displays the Active Directory logon again. - Power off in this case the thin client automatically shuts down.
+- Default user name: it will be displayed during logon and can be changed by the user. - Remember last logon: allows to keep in memory the last username entered as long as the thin client is not powered off (the password is never kept). - No active session: allows you to configure the behavior of the thin client when no more sessions are connected but at least one session had been connected: - Do nothing: In this case we return to the local desktop. - o Back to Logon: The thin client displays the Active Directory logon again. - o Shutdown: In this case the thin client automatically shuts down.